bbchung/clighter8/README.md

-# Clighter8: Vim plugin to do syntax highlight, code format, refactor, based on Clang
+# Clighter8: Vim plugin to use libclang to do syntax highlight, code format, refactor

 ## Intro

-Clighter8 is a Vim plugin to support C-family code powered by libclang.
+Clighter8 is a Vim plugin using libclang to help c-family programming.
 Currently it can highlight code semantically and do rename-refactor.
-Clighter8's engine is highly optimized for Vim's new async io mechanism, that means Clighter8 runs in background totally, and it won't slow down the performance of Vim.
+Clighter8 is designed for the new async io mechanism of Vim, it's cool and .

 ## Requirements